Lexers

 (e.g. _token_kinds: Vec<(TokenKind, bool)>

 above).
-Finish flag signifies that if the token is found
+The finish flag signifies that if the token is

-lexer should not return any other token, i.e. lexing should terminate on a first
+found, the lexer should not return any other token, i.e. lexing should terminate

 Lexical disambiguation

-When a lexical ambiguity is encountered during the parsing process Rustemo will use several disambiguation strategies.
-Some of these strategies can be controlled by the configuration parameters.
+When a lexical ambiguity is encountered during the parsing process, Rustemo will use several disambiguation strategies.
+Some of these strategies can be controlled by configuration parameters.
 The job of all these strategies is to reduce a set of possible tokens at the given location.

-The following table give and overview of the strategies, their defaults and possibility of control.
+The following table gives an overview of the strategies, their defaults and possibility of control.

 ---|---|---|---|---|---|